oracle/terraform-kubernetes-installer/README.md

 ##### SSH into OCI Instances

-If you've chosen to configure a public cluster, you can open access SSH access to your master nodes by adding the following to your `terraform.tfvars` file:
+If you've chosen to launch your control plane instance in _public_ subnets (i.e. `control_plane_subnet_access=public`), you can open access SSH access to your master nodes by adding the following to your `terraform.tfvars` file:

 ```bash
 # warning: 0.0.0.0/0 is wide open. remember to undo this.